 Audio codecs decode and encode audio.
 That isn’t very clear, but basically what you need to know is codecs determine how Bluetooth transmits information to your headphones.

-Nearly all devices allow for the universally accepted SBC codec; however, some codecs allow higher-quality audio files.
-These can be specific to devices; for example, Apple products favour the high-quality AAC codec, and Samsung’s Scalable codec is only available on Samsung devices.
+Nearly all devices allow for the universally accepted SBC codec; however, some devices support codecs that allow the transfer of higher-quality audio files.
+These can be specific to devices; for example, Apple products favour the AAC codec, Samsung’s Scalable codec is only available on Samsung devices and for high quality audio streaming, there’s also Sony’s LDAC codec.

 It is essential to know that your output device must also support the same codec for it to be used. iPhones don’t support Samsung’s Scalable codec so you won’t get the best sound out of Samsung earbuds when paired with an iPhone.